 The corner of Beverley and Coalter Streets was called Gospel Hill in the late 1790s when religious meetings were held here at Sampson Eagon’s blacksmith shop.
 Today, the intersection marks the heart of this gracious neighborhood of shady streets and elegant homes that represent a century of domestic architectural styles.
 The district was listed in the National Register of Historic Places in 1985.

 Where to Park

-Park in the New Street Parking Garage.
-Parking is currently FREE in this garage or park along the street which has a two-hour limit.
+Park in the New Street Parking Garage or park along the street which has a two-hour limit.

 Exit the New Street parking garage along the ramp between the Stonewall Jackson Hotel & Conference Center and the American Shakespeare Center’s Blackfriars Playhouse.
 Turn right onto Market Street.

 19 S. Market St. was built in 1810.
 Named Kalorama—Greek for a beautiful view—this house stands on the site of William Beverley’s manor house.
 Since the 1830s it has been used as a girls’ school, a hotel, and the public library.

 215 Kalorama St. was built in 1891.
 The stone front was designed by T.J.
 Collins for City Treasurer Arista Hoge.
 Note the date and initials A.H. carved into the facade.
 It is Staunton’s only Richardsonian Romanesque residence.

 The 200 block of Kalorama St. was built between 1870-1910.
 This late 19th-century neighborhood of large homes boasts styles ranging from Italianate to Colonial Revival.
 T.J.
 Collins designed 227 Kalorama St. in 1898 using Jacobean details.

 Turn left onto Coalter Street.